Section One, Entry 7: Moment Point/Present

 So, what do we create in the moment point?
 How about everything?
 Take the past, for instance.
 Seth says what we give significance to in the moment point quite literally reorganizes what we think of as our past, thereby constantly changing it.
 See, the supposed past is created in the spacious present in the moment point, just like the future is, because the spacious present is the only time there is, and because creation is never stagnant or over, thanks to action.

 Remember, each action terminates the previous action, it doesn’t build on it.
 If it built on it, then we’d be talking linear time.
-But the fact is that each action is a fresh creation, completely different than the previous one (and also remember from earlier Seth Talks that new actions happen millions of times a second, in our terms).
+But the fact is that each action is a fresh creation, completely different than the previous one.
 That is, each action is a whole new reality.
 And that new reality has a new past and a new future, because the past and future are determined by the present action, which creates that whole new reality.

 And also remember that our subjectivity is what brings continuity to our experiences, not a time sequence (Seth Talk #4).
 To explain it from a practical perspective, think about a present belief in victimization.
 A belief is subjective, as are all mental acts, so a present belief in victimization sets up the supposed past with events that mirror the belief.
 And, oh so helpfully, it also sets up our future to reflect that belief.
 That’s called, by Seth, subjective continuity.